 For the cake

-- ¾ cup coconut oil or any vegatable oil; more for the pan
+- ¾ cup vegetable oil; more for greasing pan

 - 1½ cups very firmly packed light brown sugar